dbierer/php-class-notes/php-iii-jan-2024.md

 ```
 In this example, note that if we uncomment line 8, the legacy code still works
 * The reason is because `ArrayObject` implements `ArrayAccess`
+* We can also use an anonymous class to extend `ArrayObject` and add new functionality
 ```
 <?php
 $arr = [